Welcome to our British Values Page

 At Sandal Castle Primary School we celebrate differences and diversity.

-We celebrated World Peace Day on 21st September 2016 - Here is some of the information we shared
+We celebrated World Peace Day - Here is some of the information we shared

 Religious Education and British Values